Here are 17 tips on how to motivate your engineers to create a kickass culture and deliver top-notch products.

 #16 Create transparency

-#17 Have one-on-one conversations
+#17 Have heart-to-heart chats

 “How to motivate your engineers?” wrap up